 It is not expected that a first report will prove the truth of any allegation beyond all doubt but the reporter will be expected to demonstrate reasonable grounds for their concern.

-External advice/guidance on how to pursue matters of concern can be sought from the Audit Commission or Public Concern At Work.
+External advice/guidance on how to pursue matters of concern can be sought from the College's external and internal auditors.